Chapped lips are a pain, but thankfully, some lip balms actually repair dry lips rather than simply mask the problem.

 Parabens are used due to their antimicrobial properties and are specifically known under the names methylparaben, ethylparaben, propylparaben, butylparaben, and benzylparaben, which are are commonly used in cosmetics.
 More than 13,000 different cosmetic products contain some form of parabens.
 The problem with parabens is that they act like estrogen in the body and disrupt normal endocrine (hormone) function.

-A recent study published in the Journal of Applied Toxicology found concentrations of parabens in human breast tumors.
+A study published in the Journal of Applied Toxicology found concentrations of parabens in human breast tumors.
 The paraben with the highest concentration was methylparaben, which, unfortunately, is the most commonly used paraben in cosmetics.

 Pay attention to ingredient labels closely; even if you don’t see a paraben listed, there are more likely than not parabens within the term “fragrance.”
 If you’ve ever wondered what exactly “fragrance” is on a cosmetic label, well—no one really knows.
 “Fragrance” is considered a trade secret by law.
 Even cosmetics that boast a “fragrance free” label use synthetic fragrances to cover up the harsh scent of the chemicals within the product.
 Look for products that say “unscented.”